-Where first, Tokyo or Kyoto – it should be an easy choice, right?
+Where first, Tokyo Dropdown content or Kyoto Dropdown content – it should be an easy choice, right?
 They’re polar opposites, after all: Tokyo is a land of neon and skyscrapers, the archetypal metropolis; Kyoto is full of kimono-clad geisha, temples and tea ceremonies.
 So just decide whether you want your first glimpse of Japan to be cutting-edge modernity or high-brow tradition, and your choice is made.

 But as with everything else in this tantalising and contradictory country, it’s not quite that clear-cut.
 Here are a few ways to make that difficult choice.